KhyeLerk/testAdes1/README.md

 ### Week 13
 1. What did the team do this week
-- Changes to API return result (According to marking scheme)
+- Changes to API return result (According to marking scheme) -Complete implementing advanced data viewer frontend -Started implementing basic data viewer for mobile

-2. What did the tame plan to do next week
+2. What did the team plan to do next week
+-Complete all frontend implementations
 ## Setup

 1. Setup a Github account (Using any account)